What Is an MRI With Contrast?

 - You should know what happens after your MRI contrast scan, which includes:

 - The radiologist will remove your IV before you go home if you received a dye injection.

 - If you begin experiencing symptoms like hives, a rash or shortness of breath while you’re still at the imaging center, let the radiologist know immediately.
 Or, if you’ve left the imaging center, go to the nearest hospital.

 - You will need to have someone drive you home if you received sedation.
 If you underwent sedation, you’ll stay at the facility until you’re awake and alert.

-Schedule Your Appointment for Your MRI Contrast Scan With Envision Radiology
+Schedule Your Appointment for Your MRI Contrast Scan With Envision Imaging

 Our centers focus exclusively on improving your health.
 We provide outstanding hospitality and expertise and treat our patients with the respect they deserve, with a commitment to friendly, timely and helpful care.